MaximInnopolis/ComputationalPracticumDE/README.md

 # ComputationalPracticumDE

-Program thats displays graphs of numerical methods for solving differential equations
+Program that displays graphs of numerical methods for solving differential equations